 If you are the target of an undercover investigation and law enforcement fails to investigate by the book, your case can possibly be dismissed.
 If your constitutional rights were violated, your case can possibly be dismissed.

 An experienced Crestview criminal defense lawyer could make all the difference in your case.
 If your freedom, your record, and your reputation are important to you, ask yourself whether you want to leave your case in the hands of the state-funded public defender, or whether you would rather hire a professional team to help you.
-For over 16 years, Flaherty Defense Firm has been successfully defending Crestview residents accused of drug possession.
+Since 2001, I have been successfully defending Crestview residents accused of drug possession.

 Call a Crestview Drug Possession Lawyer and get the help you need.